VincentVetsch/McGlennInspections/static/SOP.md

 ###I. The inspector is not required to determine:

-- property boundary lines or encroachments.
+- Property boundary lines or encroachments.
-- the condition of any component or system that is not readily accessible.
+- The condition of any component or system that is not readily accessible.
-- the service life expectancy of any component or system.
+- The service life expectancy of any component or system.
-- the size, capacity, BTU, performance or efficiency of any component or system.
+- The size, capacity, BTU, performance or efficiency of any component or system.
-- the cause or reason of any condition.
+- The cause or reason of any condition.
-- the cause for the need of repair or replacement of any system or component.
+- The cause for the need of repair or replacement of any system or component.
-- future conditions.
+- Future conditions.
-- compliance with codes or regulations.
+- Compliance with codes or regulations.
-- the presence of evidence of rodents, birds, animals, insects, or other pests.
+- The presence of evidence of rodents, birds, animals, insects, or other pests.
-- the presence of mold, mildew or fungus.
+- The presence of mold, mildew or fungus.
-- the presence of airborne hazards, including radon.
+- The presence of airborne hazards, including radon.
-- the air quality.
+- The air quality.
-- the existence of environmental hazards, including lead paint, asbestos or toxic drywall.
+- The existence of environmental hazards, including lead paint, asbestos or toxic drywall.
-- the existence of electromagnetic fields.
+- The existence of electromagnetic fields.
-- any hazardous waste conditions.
+- Any hazardous waste conditions.
-- any manufacturers' recalls or conformance with manufacturer installation, or any information included for consumer protection purposes.
+- Any manufacturers' recalls or conformance with manufacturer installation, or any information included for consumer protection purposes.
-- acoustical properties.
+- Acoustical properties.
-- replacement or repair cost estimates.
+- Replacement or repair cost estimates.
-- estimates of the cost to operate any given system.
+- Estimates of the cost to operate any given system.

 ###II.
 The inspector is not required to operate:

-- any system that is shut down.
+- Any system that is shut down.
-- any system that does not function properly.
+- Any system that does not function properly.
-- or evaluate low-voltage electrical systems such as, but not limited to:
+- Or evaluate low-voltage electrical systems such as, but not limited to:

-      1. phone lines;
+      1. phone lines
-      2. cable lines;
+      2. cable lines
-      3. satellite dishes;
+      3. satellite dishes
-      4. antennae;
+      4. antennae
-      5. lights; or
+      5. lights
-      6. remote controls.
+      6. remote controls

-- any system that does not turn on with the use of normal operating controls.
+- Any system that does not turn on with the use of normal operating controls.
-- any shut-off valves or manual stop valves.
+- Any shut-off valves or manual stop valves.
-- any electrical disconnect or over-current protection devices.
+- Any electrical disconnect or over-current protection devices.
-- any alarm systems.
+- Any alarm systems.
-- moisture meters, gas detectors or similar equipment.
+- Moisture meters, gas detectors or similar equipment.

 ###III.
 The inspector is not required to: